 - Lack of grip

-Below is a list of other potentially unsafe footwear to wear while behind
+Below is a list of other potentially unsafe footwear to wear while behind the wheel.

 - Strappy sandals